 The One Health Clinic started in fall 2018 and is currently based at New Horizons, a shelter/service provider for youth experiencing homelessness in Seattle.
-The clinic is currently closed due to COVID-19 but is projected to reopen in November 2020.
+The clinic takes place on the 2nd and 4th Wednesdays of the month from 1-4pm.

 The One Health Clinic serves patients and their animals twice a month.
 A nurse practitioner from Neighborcare Health, a federally qualified community health center, provides primary medical care with assistance from University of Washington medical, nursing, social work, public health and pharmacy students from the interdisciplinary student group University District Street Medicine.